delta-io/delta-docs/static/quickstart_docker/README.md

-# README for Delta Lake quickstart with Docker
+# Delta Lake Quickstart Docker

 This folder contains instructions and materials to get new users started with Delta Lake and work through the quickstart materials using a self-contained Docker image.